Daytime Urgent Vet Care

 - Do I need to call ahead?

-Trooper Veterinary Hospital provides emergency and urgent veterinary care for cats and dogs during our regular clinic hours.
-It's always best to contact us in advance if you can, but we understand that in emergency situations that's not always possible.
+Yes.
+Trooper Veterinary Hospital sees patients by appointment but can sometimes provide emergency and urgent veterinary care for cats and dogs during regular business hours if we have a doctor available.
+It's always best to contact us in advance if you can.

 - When is your clinic open?